a-n-rose/Python-Sound-Tool/docs/source/index.rst

 * speech and sound enthusiasts
 * digital signal processing / mathematics / physics / acoustics enthusiasts
+* deep learning enthusiasts
 * researchers
 * linguists
 * psycholinguists

 The main goal of PySoundTool is to provide the code and functionality with more context via visualization, research, and mathematics.
-Most of the resources used to build the functionality stems from publically available research and datasets.
+Most of the resources used to build the functionality stems from publicly available research and datasets.

 As it covers quite a large range, from audio file conversion to implementation of trained neural networks, the purpose of PySoundTool is not to be the perfect implementation of all functions (although that is also a goal :P ), but rather a peak into how they *can* be implemented, hopefully offering people a foundation for trying out different ways of implementation (feature extraction, building neural networks, etc.).

-This project is still in the beginning stages and has a lot of room for growth, especially from people with data science, computer science, physics, acoustics, dsp backgrounds / knowledge.
+This project is still in the beginning stages and has a lot of room for growth, especially from people with data science, computer science, machine and deep learning, physics, acoustics, dsp backgrounds / knowledge.

 .. _package: https://github.com/a-n-rose/Python-Sound-Tool/tree/reorganize_pysoundtool